JonasHellgren/MachineLearning/src/main/java/safe_rl/documentation/markdown_env/energy_buying.md

 # Energy buying
-In this environment the objective is to buy and sell energy (electricity) optimally under varying price conditions.
+In this environment the objective is to buy energy (electricity) optimally under varying price conditions.
 This kind of environment is typical in energy management systems, especially those that integrate battery storage technologies.
 Here’s a more detailed breakdown of the various components and constraints of such an RL environment:

 ## 1. State Space:
 The state of the environment at any time step could include: